 Co-written by Heather Malley and Susan North

-Traditionally, within the fields of child development and psychology, there are 3 different frameworks for thinking about parenting styles.
-Most parents vacillate between the extremes of either authoritarian or permissive.
+Traditionally, there are 3 different frameworks for thinking about parenting styles.
+Most parents vacillate between the extremes of either authoritarian or permissive parenting moments.
 Neither one is beneficial to children.
 Thomas Gordon has so aptly characterized these extremes as being either a Dictator or a Doormat in his book Parent Effectiveness Training.
 The third path, which is beneficial to children, is traditionally called Authoritative, and is a lot like how the best bosses act.
 They are fair, kind, open to feedback, and they are also in charge.

-Active listening is a tool that really helps us get to the heart of the matter with our children.
-This isn’t about placating them, instead it is about listening to really understand them.
+2. Hone active listening skills to get to the heart of the matter.
+This isn’t about placating them, instead it is about listening to understand.
 It takes time and practice but is a magical relationship strengthener.
-It helps our children see we care to know what is really going on with them when they get upset, often it helps more than any other solution we might try to provide.
-It also builds a foundation of trust, so that our children will want to continue to consult with us as they grow into adults.
-If you are interested in learning more about active listening, we highly recommend Thomas Gordon’s Parent Effectiveness Training book as well as the workshop series.
+If you are interested in learning more, we highly recommend Thomas Gordon’s Parent Effectiveness Training book as well as the workshop series.

-A helpful tip that can circumvent situations where you inevitably give in after stating a limit, is to think before you say no. It’s okay to stall, as in “I want to think about that” or “I need to check with [other parent] first.”
+3. Think before you say no. It’s okay to stall, as in “I want to think about that” or “I need to check with [other parent] first.”
 Know that if you are going to say a firm (and kind) no, this could bring on tears or worse.
-You need to steel yourself to validate the big feelings that ensue while staying the course.
-Every time your NO can be turned, with lots of arguing/wheedling into a YES, this puts gas in their tank for future pushbacks.
-These pushbacks are often due to a natural craving of limits they aren’t getting.
+You need to steel yourself to validate the big feelings while staying the course.
 Consistent and reasonable limits or a predictable world feels safe and allows children to focus their energy on other things.

-Train yourself to distinguish between negotiable matters and non-negotiables.
+4. Train yourself to distinguish between negotiable matters and non-negotiables.
 This can be done by reflecting consciously about the struggle at hand.
 Is it a “have to” thing?
 If you believe that your child must brush teeth every night, there’s no point in having a 30-minute negotiation leading up to it.
-In this case, the negotiating can become a stalling technique and habit which wastes everyone’s time and energy.
-Your child will display a certain amount of creativity, resourcefulness and ingenuity each day, which is better spent on more constructive pursuits than having the same argument each night.

-Are you negotiating on a topic that is developmentally over your child’s head?
+5. Avoid negotiating on a topic that is developmentally over your child’s head.
 A clever, articulate preschooler can engage with you on topics they have little knowledge/perspective of (time, money, safety, nutrition, health…) A simple statement like, “It’s my job to see that you eat in a healthy way” can sometimes do the trick.
-And even if your child doesn’t buy that explanation, you will hear it.
+Even if your child doesn’t buy that explanation, you will hear it.
 This might help you stay the course, you are the boss, kind and fair.
 You need to find your comfort zone in that role.

-Tell with compassion, don’t ask.
-Sometimes when a parent starts out in Doormat mode “It’s time to leave the park, OK?” the child thought there was a choice and feels disappointed at the bait and switch when the parent inevitably switches into Dictator mode.
+6. Tell with compassion, don’t ask.
+Sometimes when a parent starts out with “It’s time to leave the park, OK?” the child thought there was a choice and feels disappointed at the bait and switch when the parent inevitably switches into Dictator mode.
 When kids are confused, they often repeat a behavior to gain greater understanding.
 Like little scientists, they run an experiment over and over until things make sense.

-If your child remains upset about a decision you’ve made, avoid the temptation to over-explain.
+8. If your child remains upset about a decision you’ve made, avoid the temptation to over-explain.
 Be short on reasons and long on genuine empathy.
 Listen and show you care, give words for the emotions they are feeling.
 “You really wanted to stay at the park and it’s so disappointing that we have to go home now.”
 Typically, if children are upset, reasoning with them doesn’t help.
 Helping them hear that we care, however, does wonders.
-Hand in Hand parenting talks about the oh so helpful tool of listening while our children cry, which often helps them emerge more cooperative and happier if we allow them to fully express these big feelings.

 Remember, you are the boss, a wise, equitable, loving, and consistent one.